deepcausality-rs/sites/web/content/en/docs/intro.md

 ## Why Rust?

 DeepCausality is designed to be fast, efficient, robust, and reliable from its inception.
 Rust was chosen as the programming language because it fully aligns with the project goals.
-Especially Rust's memory safety was the decisive argument, considering that causal models may grow large and complex and hence require strong memory guarantees to operate reliably.
+Rust’s memory safety was the decisive argument, considering that causal models may grow large and complex and require strong memory guarantees to operate reliably and cost-effectively.
-Because of Rust's excellent FFI support, bindings to other programming languages, for example, Python, are fundamentally supported and might be added in the future.

-It's worth mentioning that both PyTorch and TensorFlow interface with Python, but the Python API sits atop a substantial C++ codebase that does all the heavy lifting.
-TensorFlow was released to the public in 2015, PyTorch a year later in 2016, and back then, it was common practice to write all performance-critical systems in C++ mainly because it was the established gold standard.
-With Rust, more recently, a first alternative to the C++ dominance in system engineering is becoming viable; therefore, writing emerging libraries in modern Rust paves the way for a fast, robust, and reliable foundation for years to come.

 ## What is DeepCausality?